mkubrycz/mkubrycz.github.io/resume.md

 _from January 2026_

-- Contributing to mobile test coverage growth and improving confidence in cross-platform app quality
+- Growing mobile test coverage and improving confidence in cross-platform releases
-- Working with Appium, WebdriverIO, TypeScript, and Charles Proxy in the mobile testing space
+- Building maintainable mobile automation with Appium, WebdriverIO, TypeScript, and Charles Proxy
-- Introducing agentic workflows and tooling in the QA area with tools like Claude Code and Pi
+- Piloting agentic QA workflows with Claude Code and Pi for research, planning, and execution support
-- Helping coordinate testing efforts in a global release project
+- Supporting test coordination for global releases
-- Designing maintainable abstractions and stable test flows for mobile automation
+- Designing stable abstractions and test flows that reduce flakiness and maintenance cost

 **Senior QA Automation Engineer @ [Docplanner](https://www.docplanner.com)**

 _from May 2021 to January 2026_

-- Built e2e test automation frameworks for web applications (Playwright + TypeScript)
+- Developed end-to-end automation frameworks for web applications using Playwright and TypeScript
-- Planned and implemented QA strategy with product teams
+- Shaped QA strategy with product teams and helped turn it into day-to-day practice
-- Built internal tools for QA teams and developers (Node.js + TypeScript)
+- Created internal tools for QA engineers and developers in Node.js and TypeScript
-- Created and maintained CI/CD pipelines (GitHub Actions, CircleCI)
+- Maintained and improved CI/CD pipelines in GitHub Actions and CircleCI
-- Built reporting and observability tooling for e2e tests and QA processes (Grafana, InfluxDB, Metabase, n8n)
+- Built observability and reporting tooling for E2E tests and QA processes with Grafana, InfluxDB, Metabase, and n8n
-- Worked as part of the Development Platform team, building internal tooling for developers
+- Contributed to the Development Platform team on internal developer tooling
-- Streamlined QA processes in cooperation with DevOps
+- Streamlined QA workflows in collaboration with DevOps
-- Provided training, mentoring, and support for QA engineers
+- Mentored QA engineers and supported team growth through training and hands-on guidance

 **QA Team Leader & QA Automation Engineer @ [Deviniti Sp. z o.o.](https://deviniti.com)**